-External Affairs Committee Chair
+External Affairs Committee Chair, Commissioner

 Commissioner Andrews is a fashion model, former Capitol Hill staffer, and entrepreneur.
-He provides strategic council on communications, policy, and partnerships; helping entrepreneurs in the creative economy navigate local, state, and federal government.
+He provides strategic council on communications, policy, and partnerships; helping entrepreneurs in the creative economy navigate local, state and federal government.
 Working at the intersection of entertainment and policy, he engages and advises thousands of entrepreneurs through casting for ABC's Shark Tank.

 Commissioner Rodgers-Hart has over 40 years of experience as a designer, educator, retail management, buying, and merchandising in the fashion industry, as well as a serial entrepreneur.
 She is the founder of SiNGA, Inc., a non-profit organization, focused on encouraging students in apparel, textile and entrepreneurial approach.
 She currently looks forward to mentoring, consulting and continuing to empower aspiring leaders in the fashion and beauty industry.